jasleen249019/Financial-Statement-OCR-Automation-/README.md

 # Financial-Statement-OCR-Automation-
 Python automation tool that extracts financial statement data and converts it into structured Excel reports, reducing manual data entry.
+Financial Statement OCR Automation is a Python-based automation solution developed to eliminate manual financial statement data entry.
+The application extracts financial data from PDF statements using OCR, processes and structures the information, and exports it into Excel for faster financial analysis and reporting.
+The project was designed as part of a startup initiative to improve operational efficiency and reduce manual effort.